machinelearnear/the-sovereign-ai-tracker/README.md

-# The Sovereign AI List
+# The Sovereign AI Tracker

 A global tracker for national AI initiatives focusing on technological sovereignty around the world.